happy earth day corgi sapling recycle activities

 We’ve curated several Earth Day activities for students that celebrate the holiday while helping students build their ELA skills!
-Earth Day falls on Friday, April 22 this year – keep reading to see ideas on how your classroom can celebrate!
+Earth Day is on Tuesday, April 22, 2025—keep reading to explore some ideas on how your classroom can celebrate!

-Students care deeply about the environment – they hear about climate change and ways that humans harm the environment, causing them concern for the well-being of the planet.
+Students care deeply about the environment.
+They know about climate change and the ways that humans harm the environment, causing them concern for the well-being of the planet.
 Even from a young age, they know that they want to grow up in a clean, safe world!

 This is why bringing Earth Day celebrations into the classroom is vital.
-By educating students about their own agency in keeping the environment clean and encouraging them to reduce, reuse, and recycle, they learn how each individual has an impact on the world around them and understand their responsibility to help keep it clean and green!
+By teaching students about the environment and encouraging them to reduce, reuse, and recycle, they’ll learn how each individual has an impact on the world around them and understand their responsibility to help keep it clean and green!

-The following inspiring activities for elementary school students are sure to motivate children to care for the environment while helping them practice their ELA skills.
+The following inspiring activities for elementary school students are sure to motivate children to build green habits while helping them practice their ELA skills.
 A few of them call upon students for their creativity and coloring skills, producing some decorating ideas for the classroom!

 1. Earth Day Word Work – Free Vocabulary Activity